 For great aerobic exercise and stunning scenery, explore the roads of the Eastern Sierra on your road bike.
-Benton Crossing Road, which is locally known as the Green Church Road, is a popular spot for road biking year-round, but in the summer months the ride to June Lake Loop is a favorite as well as the ride to Reds Meadow.
+Benton Crossing Road (known locally as Green Church Road) is a popular spot for road biking year-round, but in the summer months, the ride to June Lake Loop is a favorite as well as the ride to Reds Meadow.

 4. Walk the Dog at Horseshoe Lake

 Chances are Fido likes to vacation in Mammoth Lakes as much as you do.
 With a wide sandy shore, Horseshoe Lake and the 2-mile Horseshoe Lake Loop is a top destination for dogs and their human companions.

 5. Go Backpacking

 The Ansel Adams and John Muir wilderness areas are in our backyard.
 There are endless miles of hiking trails and backcountry regions to explore.
 All you need is to pack up your gear, get a permit, and go backpacking.
 Take the Shadow Creek Trail to the Minarets for an overnight trip, or hike the John Muir Trail to Tuolumne Meadows.

 Head up to Pokonobe Resort and Marina or the Lake Mary Marina and rent a kayak for a few hours.
 The water is generally calm and the views from the lake are stunning.
 Don’t forget a waterproof case for your camera.